polysemic/rjexecutivesearch.com/handshake-animation/README.md

 ## License

-Built for MJ Direct Placement Services.
+Built for RJ Executive Search.
 Feel free to adapt for your projects.

 ## Support